ayufan-rock64/linux-build/u-boot-postprocess/README.md

 ## Get ARM Trust Firmware (ATF)

 Similar to U-Boot, this is based on an upstream project with A64 specific patches from Allwinner.
 Andre Przywara has cleaned up the Allwinner patches - we will be using his `allwinner` branch.
-Thanks @aprizel.
+Thanks @apritzel.

 To be fully compatible with all the scripting in this module, clone the ATF tree into `build-pine64-image/arm-trusted-firmware-pine64` folder.